From the grinding shop to our own software

 Priorities that make sense

 When Meyer calls and the part must ship tomorrow—prio high, the rest shifts.
 Exactly how the foreman does it anyway.
-No chemistry degree in "ERP parameterization" required.
+No fighting your way through five ERP menus first.

 Manufacturing knowledge in the process